tarunbehal/django-git-brokenlink-track/README.md

     ]

 3. Add DJANGO GIT BROKENLINK TRACKING settings in your settings file:
-	GBT_DEBUG_MODE = True # If set to true issues will be logged in debug mode as well, default False GBT_REPO_OWNER = 'repo_owner'
+	GBT_ENABLED = True # default to False.
+This flag must be enabled for the broken link tracking to work GBT_DEBUG_MODE = True # If set to true issues will be logged in debug mode as well, default False GBT_REPO_OWNER = 'repo_owner'
 	GBT_REPO_NAME = 'repo_name'